-The #BringBackHeavyMetal campaign highlighted new research released by Hubbub and Ecosurety, revealing that whilst the UK missed the battery collection target in 2016, 60% of people hoard batteries in their houses, adding up to a whopping 178 million batteries stashed in UK homes!
+The #BringBackHeavyMetal campaign highlights research undertaken by Hubbub and Ecosurety, revealing that whilst the UK missed the battery collection target in 2016 and 2017, 60% of people hoard batteries in their houses, adding up to a whopping 178 million batteries stashed in UK homes!

 The contents of batteries, particularly the heavy metals, are toxic and can be hazardous to the environment if not disposed of properly.
-Despite this, 52% of the respondents to our survey admitted throwing batteries away in the regular waste bin.
-What's more, 34% of people don't recycle batteries as they don't know where to dispose of them correctly.
+Despite this, 52% of survey respondents admitted throwing batteries away in the regular waste, with 34% of people not knowing where to dispose of them correctly.

 The dedicated #BringBackHeavyMetal website provides a focal point for the campaign and an engaging way to find out more about battery recycling.
 Three viral videos depict common frustrations with batteries languishing in drawers, boxes and cupboards - and the joyous transformation that bringing back heavy metal can inspire!